- Canary Islands

 |Beach type:||Isolated, Black sand|

-El Ancon beach is popular among nudists, due to its isolated location and difficult access.
-The occupancy is low all year round and usually there are less people here that at Playa de los Patos.
+El Ancon beach is popular among nudists, due to its isolated location and difficult access, which place it among the top hidden beaches in Tenerife.
+The occupancy is low all year round and usually there are fewer people here than at Playa de los Patos.

 There is no bar or restaurant nearby, so snacks and water are a must if you want to spend the day here.